 Note that these conclusions are drawn on a particular configuration, for which the assumption of the one-way coupling seems to hold: the retroactive effects of the viscous and turbulent effects on the large scale flow are limited.
-Let's recall that, on the contrary, no assumption of the smallness of purely potential diffraction effects needs to be done, as the potential solution is simulated taking into account the presence of the body.
+Let us recall that, on the contrary, no assumption of the smallness of purely potential diffraction effects needs to be done, as the potential solution is simulated taking into account the presence of the body.

 Overall, it is thought that using such methods applied at a local scale around the body (or each individual body in a multi-body case) as a further step after a larger scale potential flow computation are of great interest.
 In addition to the significant reduction of the total CPU time, some of the other benefits are: (i) a first estimation of loads of the body is already available after the potential flow simulation, (ii) these approaches allow to identify and quantify the non-potential effects on both the flow field and loads on the body, (iii) the quality and accuracy of the propagated wave field is high, without effect of artificial numerical damping, which may become significant for CFD simulations over long distances, (iv) all steps of work dealing with the calibration of the CFD model and sensitivity studies of various parameters are much easier and faster as the CFD computational domain is drastically reduced, (v) a larger number of wave conditions can be simulated or explored for a given computational burden.